 3b.
-(For AF triggered EAS re-discovery and edge relocation via interacting with VPLMN case) The H-SMF initiates Nsmf_PDUSession_Update Response towards the (target) V-SMF including the PCO information to be sent to the UE.
+(For AF triggered EAS re-discovery and edge relocation via interacting with VPLMN case) The V-SMF initiates Nsmf_PDUSession_Update request with the EAS rediscovery indication and the impact field to the H-SMF, and the H-SMF initiates Nsmf_PDUSession_Update Response towards the (target) V-SMF including the PCO information to be sent to the UE as described in step 2 of Figure 6.2.3.3-1.
 In intra-PLMN V-SMF change, the target V-SMF may use the source and target DNAI to determine the Impact field to be sent to the UE.
 In inter-PLMN mobility, the target V-SMF provides EAS rediscovery information without an Impact field.

-4. The V-SMF initiates PDU Session Modification command including the PCO to the UE.
+4. The V-SMF may initiate PDU Session Modification command including the PCO to the UE.

 The PCO may include EAS rediscovery indication (optional) and the impact field (optional).

-5 The V-SMF may configure the V-UPF (UL CL and L-PSA) with EAS IP replacement information provided by AF in step 2.
+5 The V-SMF may configure the V-UPF (UL CL and L-PSA) with EAS IP replacement information.